crypdick/isomerase.github.io/personal.md

 ---
 ## Contact

-The best place to reach me is at *public at richarddecal dot c-o-m*, or via text if you have my number.
-I also have a [Twitter](https://twitter.com/AIjedi).
+The best place to reach me is by text, or by email at *public at richarddecal dot c-o-m*.
+I also have a [Twitter](https://twitter.com/bae_theorem).

 ## Outdoors